stefanreuther/c2ng/README.txt

   PCC2.
 It is intended to be 100% compatible to PCC2.
 However, it does away with many self-imposed limitations of PCC2.

-  Milestone Zero is a tech demo that proves feasability of some of the major features that turned out to be impossible on the original PCC2 codebase.
+  Milestone One is a tech demo that proves feasability of some of the major features that turned out to be impossible on the original PCC2 codebase and, unlike Milestone Zero, already looks somehow like a Planets client.

 Project Goals